Improve health through advances in patient care, research,

 Viewing the rotation schedules page requires permission to the pulmonary intranet.

-The Firland NW TB Center is a unique partnership between UW and the Firland Foundation focused on TB education, clinical, research, and advocacy.
+The Firland Northwest Tuberculosis Center is a unique partnership between UW and the Firland Foundation focused on tuberculosis education, research, clinical & public health delivery, and advocacy.

 FNWTB Center Facebook page